 Students with a disability or health impairment

-As part of our commitment to equality we want to ensure that disabled people who have the potential to become independent osteopathic practitioners can consider education, training and a career in osteopathy.
+We want to ensure that people with disabilities who want to become osteopaths can choose to consider education, training and a career in osteopathy.

-We therefore publish guidance for osteopathic students and osteopathic educational institutions about students with a disability or health impairment.
+We therefore publish guidance for osteopathic students and osteopathic education providers about students with a disability or health impairment.